Biden will not invoke executive privilege on Trump documents - ExBulletin

 The select committee investigating the January 6 attack has issued more than a dozen subpoenas to people linked to the plans for the January 6 protests, including three additional witnesses announced Thursday.
 These people would be less likely to get help from Trump’s executive privilege claims because they were not working for the White House and most of them did not have regular contact with Trump.

-The chairman of the committee, Representative Bennie Thompson, D-Miss., Said that additional subpoenas had been issued to Ali Abdul Akbar, also known as Ali Alexander, and Nathan Martin, as well as to the organization “Stop the Steal”, to learn more about a rally. which was scheduled on the Capitol grounds at the same time as the large gathering on the National Mall.
+Thompson, the chairman of the committee, said additional subpoenas had been issued to Ali Abdul Akbar, also known as Ali Alexander, and Nathan Martin, as well as to the “Stop the Steal” organization. , to learn more about a rally that was scheduled on Capitol grounds at the same time as the large rally on the National Mall.
 The committee had previously assigned 11 other people related to planning the largest gathering.

 Associated Press editors Jill Colvin, Ben Fox, and Farnoush Amiri contributed to this report.